michaellee8/michaellee8/README.md

 ## Some of my recent personal projects:

+- [dynproxy][25]: A dynamically reconfigureable raw TCP proxy written in Golang.
 - [SafeIsolator][22]: An prototype mobile app that allows one to completely isolate an untrusted app from other apps in the phone and the internet.
 - [flutter_blue_beacon][7]: An Flutter library to implement iBeacon and Eddystone scanning on top of `flutter_blue`.